Home > Patients & Visitors > Health Library > Cancer Genetics Risk Assessment and Counseling (PDQ®): Genetics - Health Professional Information [NCI]

 Legal proceedings, federal/state legislation, and recommendations of professional organizations

-In the last 15 years, state and federal legislation statutes have been developed to prevent the use of genetic information for employment practices, such as hiring, promotion, and salary decisions; and insurance policies, including life and health coverage, by employers, schools, government agencies, and insurers.
+State and federal legislation statutes have been developed to prevent the use of genetic information for employment practices, such as hiring, promotion, and salary decisions; and insurance policies, including life and health coverage, by employers, schools, government agencies, and insurers.
 According to Executive Order 13145, federal departments and agencies are prohibited from discriminating against employees on the basis of genetic test results or information about a request for genetic testing services.
 Employers and insurers are prohibited from intentionally lowering policy rates by using practices such as screening for individuals who are at risk of becoming ill or dying due to genetic disease susceptibility, such as cancer.
+These provisions were extended by the Genetic Information Nondiscrimination Act (GINA) in 2008.
+(Refer to the GINA section of this summary for more information.)
 Federal laws, including GINA, do not cover employer-provided life and disability; however, some states do have legislation addressing the use of genetic information for life and disability policies.
-The National Conference of State Legislatures (NCSL) [29,30] summarized current health legislation of the U.S. Congress.
-Examples of relevant legislation regarding genetic information include, GINA, HIPAA, Americans with Disabilities Act (ADA), and Employee Retirement Income Security Act (ERISA).
+The National Conference of State Legislatures (NCSL) [27,28] summarized current health legislation of the U.S. Congress.
+Examples of relevant legislation are summarized in Table 4.

 Genetic Information Nondiscrimination Act 2008